VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/plugin.md

 You *DO NOT NEED* everything on these lists!
 Many of these plugins will have overlapping features, and as mentioned plenty of times before, your DAW probably has the majority of this functionality built in, as stated back in the start of the effects chapter: USE THESE FIRST.
 They're lighter on CPU, fit into the DAW's workflow better, and generally are good enough for most things.
 Check out <a href="https://www.youtube.com/watch?v=Xgm1bGh-eyM">I Made A Song Using Only Ableton Stock Plugins (YouTube, Composerily)</a> if you don't believe me.

 I have tried to put a pretty good mix of professional and weird, free and paid, and traditional and novel tools on this list.
 This means that some will absolutely not be to your taste.
-Some may be to sterile, or may be wacky and useless to you.
+Some may be too sterile, or may be wacky and useless to you.

 {{< /hint >}}